frankstepanski/js-fullstack-course/readme.md

 - Avoid over-reliance: always understand what code does before using it

 AI tools are powerful collaborators — but **your logic, judgment, and debugging skills still matter most**.
 You'll learn how to balance speed with understanding as you grow from beginner to builder.

-### 👥 Work Like a Real Development Team: Agile & Scrum

-This course doesn't just teach you code — it teaches you **how professional engineering teams operate**.

-You'll learn the foundations of Agile and the **Scrum** framework:

-- Sprint cycles
-- Daily standups
-- Sprint planning & retrospectives
-- Team roles: Developer, Product Owner, Scrum Master

 ### 🏗️ Projects